|Guide||♦||113 Triplogs||Active Topic|

-Some time during the sweltering heat of the Phoenix summer when asphalt becomes soft from the scorching sun and gives off a shimmering mirage as you walk down the street to your mailbox, you'll be wishing for a stroll in a lush cool forest with mountain streams flowing by fields of green grass and golden wildflowers.
-Come on, you know what I'm talking about!
+Sometime during the sweltering heat of the Phoenix summer, when the asphalt becomes soft from the scorching sun and gives off a shimmering mirage as you walk down the street to your mailbox, you'll be wishing for a stroll in a lush cool forest with mountain streams flowing by fields of green grass and golden wildflowers.
+Come on; you know what I'm talking about!
 What you might not know is that such a place is only a few hours away.
 Yes, even in August!
-The forest is located on top of Mount Graham near Safford and that "stroll" is along the Ash Creek Trail #307.
+The forest is located on top of Mount Graham near Safford, and that "stroll" is along Ash Creek Trail #307.

 Ash Creek is one of the most beautiful forested hikes in Arizona.
 I would recommend a summer camping trip where you camp in the coolness of the mountains, 9000 ft above sea level.
 It's one of the fewest places in AZ where you still need a jacket in the middle of August, and it's not as crowded as Flagstaff.
-Get up early the next morning and hike the Ash Creek Trail from top to bottom, and then work your way back up.
+Get up early the next morning, hike the Ash Creek Trail from top to bottom, and then work your way back up.
 This is the route I'll describe here.
-Those bottom up hikers can just read it in reverse.
+Those bottom-up hikers can just read it in reverse.

 The trailhead is located 25 miles or so up AZ366 (Swift Trail) at the Columbine Visitor Center, about 9,300 ft in elevation.
-There's a small well-signed parking area on the north side of the dirt road, and a plaque marking the trailhead.
-Four miles to Oak Flat and 8 miles to the forest boundary it says.
-What it neglects to mention is that the elevation change is over 5,000 ft, quite a work out for a day hike but worth every minute of your travails.
+There's a small well-signed parking area on the north side of the dirt road and a plaque marking the trailhead.
+Four miles to Oak Flat and 8 miles to the forest boundary, it says.
+It neglects to mention that the elevation change is over 5,000 ft, quite a workout for a day hike but worth every minute of your travails.
 We went from the trailhead down to the 4x4 road, and my altimeter put the elevation change at around 5,200 ft.

 This is a challenging but beautiful hike.
 Those who do not wish to brave the entire trek should consider turning around at Oak Flat (it'll be obvious when you get there) for about half the work.
-As you start out, the trail descends the north side of Mount Graham through pleasant tall pines and fields of grasses dotted with wildflowers.
-The air is heavy with moisture and lush flora line the trail.
+As you start, the trail descends the north side of Mount Graham through pleasant tall pines and fields of grasses dotted with wildflowers.
+The air is heavy with moisture, and lush flora lines the trail.
 Don't be surprised to see lots of wild mushrooms and leafy green plants.
-It's almost like a tropical rainforest if it wasn't 9,000 ft high.
-Ash Creek trickles by the side of the trail and you'll have the distinct privilege of crossing it many times along the hike.
+It would be almost like a tropical rainforest if it weren't 9,000 ft high.
+Ash Creek trickles by the side of the trail, and you'll have the distinct privilege of crossing it many times along the hike.

-OK, the rest of you insane hikers like me should forge forward for some truly amazing hiking.
+OK, the rest of you insane hikers like me should forge forward for some genuinely fantastic hiking.
 The trail gets a bit overgrown and difficult to find past Oak Flat.
 You can tell that the pack animals for which the trail was originally built haven't trampled these grounds in a good many years.
 The lack of human presence means the forest is even more pristine and beautiful.
 We saw plenty of fresh bear droppings, a whole family of coatimundi, and some cougars on the next hill over.
-The lower forest has more live oaks and maples as opposed to the pines higher up, but the lush vegetation make it seem like you're hiking in the Appalachians instead of Arizona.
-Years of fallen leaves cover the ground and softened our steps.
-Though, we had to look for the trail several times to make sure we're on the right track.
+The lower forest has more live oaks and maples than the pines higher up, but the lush vegetation makes it seem like you're hiking in the Appalachians instead of Arizona.
+Years of fallen leaves covered the ground and softened our steps.
+We had to look for the trail several times to make sure we're on the right track.

-One drawback to hiking down first is the fact that you have to work hard to go back up, but the nice thing is the view improves as you go higher, and the temperature gets cooler.
+One drawback to hiking down first is that you have to work hard to go back up, but the nice thing is that the view improves as you go higher and the temperature gets cooler.
 It's a pure pleasure to cross the "threshold" into the shaded forest.
-The part from Oak Flat back up to the rocky waterfall area is KILLER though!
+The part from Oak Flat back up to the rocky waterfall area is KILLER, though!
 I'd estimate a mile and a half of steadily steep uphill.
-Sure gets the heart pumping!
-Your reward for the hard work is to end your hike among the fields of wildflowers and pine scented forest in the upper reaches of Ash Creek.
+It sure gets the heart pumping!
+Your reward for the hard work is to end your hike among the fields of wildflowers and the pine-scented forest in the upper reaches of Ash Creek.
 This is one awesome butt-kicking hike, and I highly recommend it.

 NOTE 1: Watch out for poison ivy along the way.
 Come prepared with long pants.

 NOTE 2: According to the Safford Ranger Station, the recent fire (2004) spared this trail.
-It runs between the two burned out regions on Mount Graham. - Aug 11 2004 madhikerCoronado FS Reports
+It runs between the two burned-out regions on Mount Graham.

 Ash Creek Trail #307 & Ash Creek Detour Trail #307A